AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macos.md

 ## Prerequisites

 - The device must support the plug-in:
+  - macOS 10.15 and newer

 - The device is managed with Intune.

-- iOS/iPadOS 13.0 and newer

-- Microsoft Authenticator app installed on the device.
+  - (Company Portal app installed and configured on the device).
-  The Microsoft Authenticator app can be installed manually by users, or deployed via Intune.
-For information on how to install the Microsoft Authenticator app, see [Manage Apple volume-purchased apps](../apps/vpp-apps-ios.md).

-> [!NOTE]
-> On iOS and iPad devices, Apple requires that the SSO app extension and the Microsoft Authenticator app to be installed.
-Users don't need to use or configure the Authenticator app; it just needs to be installed on the device.

 ## Microsoft Enterprise SSO plug-in vs. Kerberos SSO extension